mstksg/backprop/doc/06-equipping-your-library.md

 Under `splitBV`, your users can pattern match on the `MT2` constructor and get the contents as `BVar`s.

+Note that HKD access through pattern matching is potentially less performant than access using lens (by about 10-20%).

 Users can also use `joinBV` (or the `BV` pattern synonym in constructor mode) to re-construct a `BVar` of `MyType2` in terms of `BVar`s of its contents using the `MT2` constructor: